A Comprehensive Analysis of Device Fingerprint Spoofing Techniques Featured Image

 Consider this example scenario: A fraudster is trying to abuse new user promotional discounts on a food delivery app.
 She’s repeatedly factory resetting her device to change her device ID so that she’ll look like a novel user each time.

-If a traditional device fingerprint (including device ID) was the only signal the app had to detect individual devices, there would be little they could do to stop this promo abuse.
-In fact, they wouldn’t even be able to identify that it was happening; they’d just see what looked to them like many different devices.
+If a traditional device fingerprint was the only signal the app had to detect individual devices, there would be little they could do to stop this promo abuse.
+In fact, they might not even be able to identify that it was happening; they’d just see what looked to them like many different devices.

 By combining signals like GPS, WiFi, and Bluetooth, it’s possible to create a unique image of a device’s location with a false positive rate of less than 1%.
-This accuracy makes it incredibly reliable for identifying individuals.
+This accuracy makes it incredibly reliable for re-identifying devices.

-It’s clear that it’s time for traditional device fingerprinting to advance to the next stage of its life cycle.
-Using device intelligence in combination with other strong anti-fraud signals allows platforms to hold fraudsters accountable and protect their good users from fraud and abuse.
+It’s clear that traditional device fingerprinting has reached its limits.
+But combining modern device intelligence with other strong anti-fraud signals allows platforms to hold fraudsters accountable and protect their good users from abuse.